git-merge-workshops/simplify-signing-with-ssh/exercises/04-sign-verify-merges.md

 ## Outcomes

-> In this exercise, the process for signing and verifying commits is covered including:
+> In this exercise, the process for signing and verifying merges is covered including:
 >
 > 1. Explicitly sign and verify commits
 > 1. Troubleshooting problems